 Hours: Dawn to Dusk

-Parking: Parking area at the end of Elva Road, plus limited on-site parking on Bridge Street and Puritan Road.
+Parking: Large parking area at the end of Elva Road, plus limited on-site parking on Bridge Street and Puritan Road.
 Additional access and parking via Osprey Overlook Park on Wharf Street.

 Trail Difficulty: Easy, Medium

 Fishing pier, benches, trash receptacles, informational kiosks.
 Nature Center and picnic pavilion with shade overhang at the Elva Road entrance.
 Additional picnic table at the Puritan Road entrance.

 Dogs: Dogs must be kept on a leash of 6 feet or less at all times.

 Boat Ramp: No

 ADA Access: The Bridge Street and Wharf Street entrances offers ADA access.